-Activity 2024-03 Rental Assistance for Post-Secondary Education Students with Children Unit of Measurement Baseline Benchmark Projected Outcome Benchmark Achieved?
-HC #1: Additiona I Units of Hous ing Made Availa able Number of new housing units made available for households at or below 80% AMI because of the activity 0 TBD TBD TBD HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity because of the activity (increase).
-0 TBD TBD TBD SS #5: Households Assiste ed by Services t hat Increase Sel f-Sufficiency Number of households receiving services aimed to increase self- sufficiency (increase).
-0 TBD TBD TBD SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase).
-0 TBD TBD TBD Benchmarks and Projected Outcomes wil Self-sufficiency is defined as a participar of subsidy/participation. • an terminating
+Activity 2024-02 Rental Assistance for Post-Secondary Education Students with Children Unit of Measurement Baseline Benchmark Projected Outcome Benchmark Achieved?
+HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI because of the activity 0 TBD TBD TBD HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity because of the activity (increase).
+0 TBD TBD TBD SS #5: Households Assisted by Services that Increase Self-Sufficiency

+Number of households receiving services aimed to increase self- 0 TBD TBD TBD sufficiency (increase).
+SS #8: Household s Transitioned to Salf Sufficion ~v 55 #6.
+HOUSEHOIU s mansicioneu to sell sufficient Ly Number of households transitioned to self-sufficiency (increase).
+0 TBD TBD TBD Benchmarks and Projected Outcomes will be updated after program launch Self-sufficiency is defined as a participant exiting the program for any other reason than terminating of subsidy/participation.